Raven Goodwin: 2009–present: Mainstream breakthrough

 In 2010, Goodwin was cast in the main role of Becca in the sitcom Huge, which ran for a season.
 The show averaged roughly a million viewers per episode.
 Later that year, Goodwin was cast as the recurring role of Ivy Wentz in Disney Channel sitcom Good Luck Charlie.
 Following this, Goodwin played the role of Sheila on Fox's comedy drama Glee for three episodes, and appeared as Desiree in American sitcom New Girl.
 Her role on Good Luck Charlie earned particular praise.

 In 2013, Goodwin was cast in the main role of Niecy Patterson, the niece of Gabrielle Union's character, in the American drama series Being Mary Jane, which she played until the show ended in 2019.
 Being Mary Jane polarized critics and audiences, and broke records for the BET network, and gave Goodwin recognition in mature roles.
 On the transition from Disney, she said that "it was very necessary.
 At one point I was doing Disney and Being Mary Jane at the same time.
 But it still felt natural.
 It still felt organic."
 She played the role until 2019, a period of time in which she sporadically took television and film roles.

 In 2017, she was cast in the role of Eliza in the American television program SMILF; she was initially set to portray a recurring role, though she was promoted to a series regular for the show's second season.
 The series ran for 2 years, and was cancelled following several misconduct allegations made by SMILF's cast and crew against Frankie Shaw.
 In spite of this, SMILF obtained widespread acclaim throughout its run, and received a Golden Globe Award nomination.
 Goodwin had a minor role in the 2017 action-comedy film Snatched as Lew.

 In 2019, Goodwin starred in the BET television film Christmas Belles.
 In the same year, she was cast as Denise Clark-Bradford in the Lifetime television film The Clark Sisters: First Ladies of Gospel.
 Released in 2020, the feature was Lifetime's most-watched in four years, and Goodwin's acting was lauded by critics; she received a nomination for another Black Reel Award.

-In January 2021, Goodwin portrayed actress Hattie McDaniel in the independent biographical film Behind the Smile.
+In January 2021, Goodwin was cast as actress Hattie McDaniel in the independent biographical film Behind the Smile.
 On being cast in the role, Goodwin stated that "I am forever honored.
 I look forward to bringing this important historical and relevant life story to the screen."
-In August of that same year, Goodwin began playing the recurring character of Josephine on the drama series Our Kind of People.
+As of June 2026, the film has not been released.
+In August 2021, Goodwin began playing the recurring character of Josephine on the drama series Our Kind of People.